hazelcast/hazelcast-jet/site/docs/design-docs/002-job-level-serialization.md

 Job-level serializers are used to serialize objects between distributed edges & to/from snapshots.
-They can also be used to read/write data from/to IMDG data structures.
+They can also be used to read/write data from/to IMDG local data structures.
 However, if one wants to work with them outside of the job, she has to register compatible serializers on a cluster level as well.

 Updating `Map`s/`Cache`s or streaming `Journal` data is not currently supported as those require cluster side object manipulation.